-Nielsen equivalence in Coxeter groups (in preparation).
+Nielsen equivalence invariants for Coxeter groups (in preparation)

 Group invariant machine learning through near-isometries, joint with Benjamin Aslan and Daniel Platt, exhibited as part of the Data Science Virtual Poster Competition 2020 hosted by Imperial College London.